hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

    * The roster hash is the hash of the target roster that the value in the tss data map is related to.
    */
   bytes roster_hash = 1;

+  /**
+   * The node id of the node that generated the TssVote.
+   */
+  uint64 node_id = 2;
 }
 ```

 The values in the `TssVoteMap` are of type `TssVoteTransaction` where the `target_roster_hash` in the value is the
 `roster_hash` in the key.
 The order in which votes come to consensus is not important.
+Greater than 1/3 of the weight
+must contribute yes votes that have the same vote structure for the candidate roster to be adopted.
+This ensures
+that at least 1 honest node has voted yes.

 Lifecycle Invariants